cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 ---
 # Crime Spatial Patterns
 ### Density
-Different types of crime are being distributed unevenly across the complex landscape of modern cities.
-KDEs are a popular tool for analyzing data distributions.
+Different types of crime are being distributed unevenly across the complex landscape of modern cities. `KDE` is a popular tool for analyzing data distributions.
 In the kernel density estimate, 9 representative types such as ROBBERY, THEFT, BURGLARY, WEAPONS VIOLATION, NARCOTICS, ASSAULT, HOMICIDE, SEX OFFENSE, and KIDNAPPING are displayed.

 It is worth mentioning that the KDE gives an unequivocal demonstration of the spatial distribution.
 We can see that while theft occurs widely throughout the city, it is most concentrated in downtown areas, while narcotics are concentrated in the area on the west side of downtown.
 For the rest of the several crimes, different peaks can be seen scattered in several city areas.

 <div id="png-1"></div>

 ### Clustering
 The result is that cluster-0 includes 31 communities with an average crime incident of 10043, cluster-1 includes 17 communities with an average crime incident of 30559, cluster-2 includes 5 communities with an average crime incident of 42966, cluster-3 includes 1 community with an average crime incident of 77134, cluster-4 includes 23 communities with an average crime incident of 7862.
 Last but not least, the hexagonal grid map shows the clusters in more detailly.
-Using the h3fy function from the tobler.util module can easily generate a hexgrids covering the face of the Chicago City.
+Using the `h3fy` function from the tobler.util module can easily generate a hexgrids covering the face of the Chicago City.

 <div id="png-2"></div>